velvetSymphony/dotfiles/README.md

 Dotfiles for the following:

 - Nvim
-     - Need to rewrite this config in lua

 ## Future stuff

 - tmux
 - zshrc
+- pyright config
+- ruff?
+- firefox
 - more

+## Bootstrapping
+- I've also got a bootstrapping script under ./bootstrap/bootstrap.sh